 Science-based targets enable companies to play their part in achieving this goal while harnessing climate action as a driver of innovation, competitiveness, risk management and growth.

 Companies can develop targets via the Science Based Targets initiative (SBTi).
 The SBTi is a collaboration between CDP, World Resources Institute (WRI), the World Wildlife Fund for Nature (WWF) and the United Nations Global Compact (UNGC).Explore Full Commitment

 Forward-looking companies are harnessing the benefits of transitioning to 100% renewable power, including cost reduction, increased innovation and reputational gains.

 By transitioning electricity needs to renewable sources, businesses are also playing a crucial role in driving the creation of a thriving, global market for renewable generation – a game-changer in reducing emissions.

-Companies committed to 100% renewable power are invited to join RE100 brought to you by The Climate Group in partnership with CDP.
-RE100 is a global, collaborative initiative uniting influential businesses committed to using 100% renewable electricity.Learn More
+Companies committed to 100% renewable power will be invited to join RE100 brought to you by The Climate Group in partnership with CDP.
+RE100 is a global, collaborative initiative uniting influential businesses committed to using 100% renewable electricity.Explore Full Commitment

 Grow the market for the world’s most sustainable fuels